homothetyhk/RandomizerMod/LOGIC_README.md

 	- Pogoing up the Quick Slash room (Deepnest_East_14b) without items (logic for *Quick_Slash*, *Deepnest_East_14b[top1]*).
 	- Various Hwurmp and/or Flukefey pogos in *Waterways_04b* (Waterways Mask Shard room).
 	- Pogoing the Flukefey to cross the water with right dash and no swim in *Waterways_02*.

+### Slopeballs
+- Slopeballs are skips which involving casting Vengeful Spirit into a curved surface.
+If the surface has the right curve, and the cast is from the right position, the fireball will be curved by the collision, and slowed enough for the player to pogo it.
+- In logic, Slopeballs are indicated with the **SLOPEBALLSKIPS** token.
+More commonly, the **$SLOPEBALL** state modifier is used, sometimes with various arguments related to tracking soul usage.
+- Examples include:
+  - A slopeball to reach Fungal Wastes from Forgotten Crossroads with no other items
+  - A slopeball to reach Palace Grounds from Ancient Basin with only claw or wings
+  - A slopeball to cross the long spike tunnel in Ancient Basin with only claw and dash
+  - A slopeball to cross from left City of Tears into right City of Tears with only claw

+### Shriek Pogos
+- Shriek Pogos are skips where the player casts Abyss Shriek, then immediately does a double jump as the cast finishes.
+With the right timing, the shriek can be pogoed, cutting off the double jump into a smaller pogo, but with the benefit of refreshing the player's ability to dash or double jump.
+To be precise, there is a 4 frame window to press double jump, and a 6 frame window to press downslash, starting when the player regains control at the end of the cast, in order to perform a shriek pogo.
+The height gained from the pogo is maximized when double jump is pressed as early as possible, and nail is pressed as late as possible.
+- In logic, Shriek Pogos are indicated with the **SHRIEKPOGOSKIPS** token.
+More commonly, the **$SHRIEKPOGO** state modifier is used, sometimes with various arguments related to tracking soul usage.
+- Examples are typically along the lines of either: using shriek pogos to gain extra horizontal movement by refreshing dash midair, or using shriek pogos to gain minor extra vertical movement in situations where wings alone are not sufficient.
+For example, 3 shriek pogos can be used to enter Fungal Core without claw.

 ### Complex Skips
 - Complex Skips are skips which have extended setup time or are obscure even by the standards of advanced skips.